Free Couples Therapy UK: Finding Relationship Counselling

 - Problem-focused therapy

-Can therapy help with mental health challenges?
+How can marriage counselling help with mental health challenges?

 Couples therapy is typically designed to help partners address specific relationship concerns in their shared love life.
 However, a therapist may also be able to help a couple navigate the challenges that a mental health diagnosis may present to their relationship.
 Talking therapy may help the partner of an individual with a mental illness gain a better understanding of the condition and develop strategies to help support the person while also caring for their own emotional well-being.
+It can be important to note that progress often takes time and consistent effort.
+Having a counsellor who can explain the best ways to support each other can be beneficial for many couples.

-Exploring online therapy
+Exploring online therapy options

-With online therapy for individuals or couples, you can communicate with your therapist via audio, video, or in-app messaging.
+With online therapy forindividuals or couples, you can communicate with your therapist via audio, video, or in-app messaging.
 Plus, research suggests that online therapy can often be as effective as in-person therapy in many cases.

-Does free couples therapy (UK specific) exist?
+Does free relationship counselling (UK specific) exist?

 No-cost couples therapy is often available through the NHS.
 Another possible option is to contact GroceryAid, which funds up to six sessions for some users.